 Anyone who receives Narcan to reverse an opioid overdose requires medical treatment following the event.
 Narcan is only a temporary measure to prevent an overdose death.
-The victim should receive medical treatment and start considering drug rehab.
+The victim should receive prompt medical treatment and consider drug rehab.

 Finding Opioid Addiction Treatment

-Narcan is a potentially life-saving drug, and a near-death experience from a drug overdose could be the silver lining in getting a person to acknowledge his or her opioid addiction and seek treatment.
+Narcan is a potentially life-saving drug, and a near-death experience from a drug overdose could be the silver lining in convincing a person to acknowledge an opioid addiction and to seek treatment.
 After an opioid overdose is intercepted with Narcan, the victim will likely receive medical care at a hospital where attending caregivers will encourage substance abuse treatment.
-Family members and loved ones should support the victim by helping them find proper treatment options.
+Family members and loved ones should support the victim by helping to find proper treatment options.